In hindsight, chronic fatigue was

 help maintain an accurate count.
 The

-muzzle shock wave from the SLR made
+muzzle shock wave from the SLR

 me flinch in pain every time it

 fired.
-(On a later shoot in a
+On a later shoot

 ammunition for a total of 450 plus